-Instances of driving under the influence of alcohol or drugs exhibited a substantial rise from 329 cases in 2021/22 to 128 in 2022/23 in the Witzenberg area.
+Instances of driving under the influence of alcohol or drugs also increased to 133 cases in 2023/24 when compared to 128 cases reported in 2022/23.
 These statistics underscore the importance of addressing impaired driving for public safety.

 Poverty